LewdLeah/Localized-Languages/README.md

 - Try to remain consistent by using only your selected language
 - Writing a custom opening in your language is helpful, though optional
 - The "Retry" button is your friend, especially at the start of your adventure
-- The worst non-English models are Muse, Dynamic Small, and Wayfarer Small 1
+- Muse, Dynamic Small, and Wayfarer Small (in that order) are better suited for English
 - Among the free models, Madness is (seemingly) the best for multilingual writing
 ## Permission
 LoLa is both free and open-source for anyone to use within their own scenarios or scripts, even including published works.
 You have my full permission to use, copy, or modify LoLa.
 Please enjoy! ❤️